mosaic-3d

 Image credit: Sigmund on Unsplash

-The human brain can perceive depth because of indications in a flat image or a 360 image through the aid of two receptors, our eyes.
-Humans (and many animals) are able to create 3D reconstructions due to the fact that we have our eyes placed in slightly different positions within our heads, so we perceive objects in our field of vision as slightly differently, and this gives us depth.
+The brain perceives depth because of indications in a flat image or a 360 image through our eyes.
+Humans (and many animals) are able to create 3D reconstructions because our eyes are in slightly different positions.
+This means we perceive objects in our field of vision as slightly differently, and this gives us depth.

-This ability, known as stereoscopic vision, is more difficult to reproduce in machines, such as cameras or robots without additional technologies, such as lights, lasers, projectors, and cameras working simultaneously.
+This is stereoscopic vision, and it is more difficult to reproduce in machines.
+Cameras and robots need additional technologies, such as lights, lasers, projectors, and cameras working simultaneously.

 What is a 3D scanner?